Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Case studies

-The OCP and simulations were modelled and run using Julia \cite{julia}, JuMP \cite{JuMP}, and InfiniteOpt \cite{InfiniteOpt}.
-The chosen solver was KNITRO's active sets algorithm from Artelys since it can handle NLP with complementarity constraints \cite{KNITRO}.
-All simulations were run using an Intel CPU at 2.60GHz and 4 processors and 32GB of RAM.
+The simulations were modelled and run using \jlinl{Julia} \cite{julia}, \jlinl{JuMP} \cite{JuMP}, and \jlinl{InfiniteOpt} \cite{InfiniteOpt}.
+The chosen solver was KNITRO from Artelys \cite{KNITRO}.
+All simulations were run using an Intel CPU at 2.60GHz, 4 processors, and 32GB of RAM.
+The base library for building and simulating \ac{ems} policies is open-source and free to use in \href{https://github.com/DarioSlaifsteinSk/EMSmodule}{\jlinl{EMSmodule}} \cite{Slaifstein2026SequentialMPC}.
+Since this is a non-linear non-convex \ac{ocp}, global optimality can not be generally guaranteed \cite{Boyd2011ConvexOptimization, Grune2017NonlinearAlgorithms}.
+Having this in mind, the implementation of the \ac{ems} approaches this limitation by: (i) using warm-starts as initial guess to ensure convergence to the same local optima, (ii) using the KNITRO tuner and multi-start in each individual step to increase the chance of finding the best local optima \cite{KNITRO}.